Manage local data through the DRS¶

 Note

-NetCDF global attribute.
-Consequently, you can use --set-key institute=institute_id
+institute_id NetCDF global attribute.
+Consequently, you can use --set-key institute=institute_id.

 Set up the version upgrade¶